UniversalDependencies/docs/_naq/dep/fixed.md

 udver: '2'
 ---

-The `fixed` relation is used for certain fixed grammaticized expressions.
+The `fixed` relation is used for certain fixed grammaticalized expressions.
 Such expressions tend to behave like function words.
 They include:

 * Coordinate conjunction _tamas ka i o_ "or"
 * Prepositions _ams ai_ "near", _soas ǃnâ_ "instead of", etc.